aleksandraPecherz/hangman/README.md

 * [Technologies](#technologies)

 ## General info
-This project is simple Lorem ipsum dolor generator.
+This project is simple game created using VanillaJS.

 ## Technologies
 Project is created with: